zevilz/WebServerCloudBackups/README.md

 - [ ] add logging with rotation
 - [ ] validating vars from config file
 - [ ] add full support for some special characters, spaces and non latin characters in file names and paths
+- [ ] add ability to backup files and databases to own archive
+- [ ] add functionality for restore from backups

 Changelog
 ---------

+- 23.11.2019 - 1.4.0 - added support for S3 storages
 - 24.10.2019 - 1.3.2 - [bug fixes](https://github.com/zevilz/WebServerCloudBackups/releases/tag/1.3.2)
 - 23.10.2019 - 1.3.1 - hidden curl success messages for clean output
 - 18.02.2019 - 1.3.0 - added support for sets user for databases backups instead using root user